fdwr/LunaSvgSampleTest/doc/SvgPixelSnapping.md

 - adjustment - Small alteration or movement made to achieve a desired fit, appearance, or result. (see [font-size-adjust](https://developer.mozilla.org/en-US/docs/Web/CSS/font-size-adjust))
 - alignment - arrangement in a straight line, or in correct or appropriate relative positions. (see [text-align](https://developer.mozilla.org/en-US/docs/Web/CSS/text-align))
+- alteration - the act or process of altering something, such as a change made in fitting a garment.
 - anchor - provide with a firm basis or foundation.
 A heavy object attached to a rope or chain and used to moor a vessel to the sea bottom. (see [text-anchor](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/text-anchor)). *One downside is that Adobe Illustrator uses anchor point to mean *any* point along a curve, which could confuse graphic designers. -_-
-- alteration - the act or process of altering something, such as a change made in fitting a garment.
 - arrangement - action, process, or result of arranging or being arranged.
 - attachment - an extra part or extension that is or can be attached to something to perform a particular function.
 - attenuate - reduce in thickness; make thin.
 - ballast - heavy material, such as gravel, sand, iron, or lead, placed low in a vessel to improve its stability.
 - binding - material or device used to bind such as the cover and materials that hold a book together.
 - buttress - architectural structure built against or projecting from a wall which serves to support or reinforce the wall.
-- contract - decrease in size, number, or range.
 - constraint - geometric constraints specify a direction or a distance relative to existing geometry.
 - contour - an outline, especially one representing or bounding the shape or form of something.
+- contract - decrease in size, number, or range.
 - delta - difference between two things or values.
 - difference - difference in math is the result of subtracting one number from another.
 - dilate - make or become wider, larger, or more open. (common binary image operation https://hcimage.com/help/Content/Quantitation/Measurements/Processing%20and%20Analysis/Modify/Copy%20of%20Binary_Operations.htm)
 - displace - cause (something) to move from its proper or usual place. (nudge would carry semantics of small displacements, whereas displacement could be large)
 - displacement - the moving of something from its place or position.
 A vector whose length is the shortest distance from the initial to the final position of a point P. https://en.wikipedia.org/wiki/Displacement_(geometry)
 - distance - numerical measurement of how far apart objects or points are.
+- distort - pull or twist out of shape.
+- distribute - to divide among several or many, to spread out so as to cover something, to place or position so as to be properly apportioned over or throughout an area.
 - erode - gradually destroy or be gradually destroyed. (common binary image operation https://hcimage.com/help/Content/Quantitation/Measurements/Processing%20and%20Analysis/Modify/Copy%20of%20Binary_Operations.htm)
 - expand - become or make larger or more extensive.
+- expanse - a wide continuous area of something, the distance to which something expands or can be expanded.
 - fastener - device that closes or secures something.
 Any of various devices, as a snap or hook and eye, for holding together two objects.
-- fit - fix or put (something) into place. be of the right shape and size for.
+- fit - fix or put (something) into place, be of the right shape and size for.
 - fitment - thing fitted to another in order to accomplish a specific purpose.
 The proper positioning and orientation of a thing for it to serve its designed purpose.
 - fixture - piece of equipment or furniture which is fixed in position in a building or vehicle.
 - frame - Rigid structure that surrounds or encloses something such as a door or window.
+- gamut - an entire range or series.
 - grapnel - Device consisting essentially of one or more hooks or clamps, for grasping or holding something.
 - grow - become larger or greater over a period of time; increase.
 - hook - piece of metal or other material, curved or bent back at an angle, for catching hold of or hanging things on.
 - interval - a space between two things; a gap.
 - keypoint - Characteristic point of interest.
+- latitude - the angular distance of a place north or south of the earth's equator, or of a celestial object north or south of the celestial equator, usually expressed in degrees and minutes.
+- longitude - the angular distance of a place east or west of the Greenwich meridian, or west of the standard meridian of a celestial object, usually expressed in degrees and minutes.
 - node - Point at which lines or pathways intersect or branch; a central or connecting point.
 - nudge - a light touch or push.
 - orthogonal - of or involving right angles; at right angles.
 - pillar - tall vertical structure of stone, wood, or metal, used as a support for a building, or as an ornament or monument.
 - project - extend outward beyond something else; protrude.
 - protrude - extend beyond or above a surface.
+- range - a series of things in a line, a direction line, the space or extent included/covered/used, a sequence/series/scale between limits.
+- reach - to touch or grasp by extending a part of the body (such as a hand) or an object, to pick up and draw toward one.
+- rebalance - to restore balance to or adjust the balance.
 - recede - go or move back or further away from a previous position.
 - recontour - reshape or modify the contour or shape of something, such as land, a body part, or an object.
 - refine - improve (something) by making small changes, in particular make (an idea, theory, or method) more subtle and accurate:
 - retract - to draw back or in or pull back
 - rig - particular way in which a sailboat's masts, sails, and rigging are arranged.
 - rigging - network used for support and manipulation (as in theater scenery).
 The system of ropes, cables, or chains employed to support a ship's masts.
+- scope - the extent of the area or subject matter that something deals with or to which it is relevant.
 - shift - move or cause to move from one place to another, especially over a small distance. a slight change in position, direction, or tendency.
 - shrink - become or make smaller in size or amount.
+- span - an extent/stretch/reach/spread between two limits, the spread or extent between abutments or supports (as of a bridge).
+- spread - to open or expand over a larger area, to distribute over an area, to apply on a surface, to push apart by weight or force.
+- stretch - to extend in length, to enlarge or distend especially by force, to cause to reach or continue (as from one point to another or across a space), to amplify or enlarge beyond natural or proper limits.
 - support - Thing that bears the weight of something or keeps it upright.
+- sweep - to move or proceed smoothly and readily, move or remove (dirt or litter) by brushing it away, move or push (someone or something) with great force.
 - tweak - improve (a mechanism or system) by making fine adjustments to it.
 - warp - twist or distortion in the shape or form of something.